Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```

-When you look at the SConscript of the target architecture, you will find the
+When you look at the SConscript of the X86 architecture, you will find that it
-ISADesc function invocation.
-Since there are multiple ISA files, usually it
+passes **isa/main.isa** file to ISADesc function.
+The file ending with isa files
+are usually used to define ISA of the target architecture.
+In this example, the
-passes main isa file to make it include all isa files that need a parsing.
+main.isa file is utilized to include all isa files that need a parsing.

+Additionally, observe that the **isa_parser.py and micro_asm.py** files are
+provided to the ISADescrBuilder.
+These files contain essential functions and
+classes for utilizing PLY and initializing the parsing process.
+As depicted in
+the run_parser function, it generates **ISAParser** python class object that
+actually handles ISA parsing utilizing the PLY.
+Note that this class is defined
+in the isa_parser.py file passed to the XX.
+Also **parse_isa_desc** is invoked
+through the ISAParser to initiate the parsing.

-#### ISAParser
+#### ISAParser (isa_parser.py)
 The ISAParser class is the most important python class that has two crucial roles
 in parsing ISA files.
 It defines necessary rules for lexer and parser such as
 regular expression for tokenziation and context free grammars for parsing.
 Since
 GEM5 utilizes PLY, the rules should be defined following the PLY's syntax.
 For
 example, context free grammar required for parsing can be defined as a python
 method that starts with **p_**.
+Since the ISAParser and its method to parse the ISA files are utilized
+irrespective of the target architecture, it implies that all architectures
+utilize the same GEM5 DSL to define their respective ISAs.
+The GEM5 DSL is
+sufficiently adaptable to support the implementation of ISAs for diverse
+architectures, including x86, arm, power, mips, and sparc.
+As a result, there is
+generally no need to introduce additional rules for parsing most of the time.

 ```python
 class ISAParser(Grammar):